jeky82/jeky82.github.io/_posts/2019-08-12-parallel_JC_benchmarks.md

 </script>

 ## Parallel Jaccard Benchmarks
 We have implemented a naive but fast parallel version of Jaccard Coefficient estimation for the Phenograph method, thus obtaing a speed boot of about 20X when comparade with previous serial implementation.

+Tets were performed using a dataset composed by 32900 cells and using different numbers of neighbors for each cell (i.e. 15, 25, 50, 100, 250).
+Each jaccard estimation method (serial and parallel) was run two times.
+See code below for details.

 |     test       |  elapsed | relative | cell neighbors number|
 |----------------|---------------------|-------------|